Logo Futurismo

 Melissa Masvaleix

 Fajã da Caldeira de Santo Cristo is also a nature reserve and a sanctuary for biodiversity.
-Old stone houses blend into the pure rustic landscape, and they are among the most renowned in the archipelago.
+Old stone houses blend seamlessly into the pristine rural landscape, and they are among the most renowned in the archipelago.

 Contents hide